- How to Make Sense of Salary Transparency - February 19, 2025

 Is Latino capitalized?

 Latino or Latina is sometimes the preference in place of Hispanic.
-But “is Latino capitalized?”
+But do you capitalize Latino?
 A style guide from the University of California Santa Cruz says yes:

 “Use “Latino” (or “Latina” for one or more female individuals) to refer to people of Latin American descent who live in the U.S. (those living in Latin America are “Latin Americans”).
 Latin America includes Mexico, Central America, and South America; it also includes Brazil (where Portuguese is spoken).
 “Latino” is always capitalized.”

-Latinx is a newer term that is said to be more inclusive.
-So, should you capitalize Latinx?
+Latinx is a newer term that is more inclusive.
+So, when you capitalize race, should you capitalize Latinx?
 Yes, just like Latino or Latina, you should capitalize Latinx.
-An article in Oprah Magazine says you capitalize it in English but not in Spanish because the word “Latinx” is a proper noun used to refer to a group of people.
+An article in Oprah Magazine says you capitalize it in English but not in Spanish because the word “Latinx” is a proper noun that refers to a group of people.

 Google search volume: is Latino capitalized (500); is Latinx capitalized (40)